Beyond Fixed Rounds: Data-Free Early Stopping for Practical Federated Learning

 \section{Conclusion}

 In this work, we propose a data-free early stopping framework that identifies the stopping point via global task vector dynamics.
-The numerical results show that by tuning the threshold, our framework can either extend training for better performance or match the efficiency of validation-based baselines.
-Moreover, our framework significantly reduces the computational waste of fixed-round training by screening ineffective trials.
-The proposed approach stops comparably to validation-based approach, requiring only 9.5/8.5 (skin lesion/blood cell) additional rounds on average for FL methods.
-Thus, this work validates the feasibility of data-free early stopping, enabling resource-efficient tuning of FL methods.
+The numerical results show that by tuning the threshold, our framework can either extend training for better performance or match the efficiency of validation-based early stopping.
+Moreover, our proposed framework significantly reduces the computational waste of fixed-round FL training by screening ineffective trials.
+The proposed approach stops comparably to the validation-based approach, requiring only 9/8/14 (skin lesion/blood cell/colon pathology) additional rounds on average for FL methods.
+Thus, this work validates the feasibility of data-free early stopping for FL, facilitating practical real-world deployment of FL.